mpampuch/docker-notes/README.md

 >
 > `FROM node:latest`
 >
-> **You should never do this**.
-Upon successsive builds of your docker image the environment might change.
+> **You should never do this!** Upon successsive builds of your docker image the environment might change.
 Instead, use a specific version for your base image.
 Example:
 >
 > `FROM node:14.16.0-alpine3.13`